‘The Challenge Invasion’ Spoilers: Will Johnny Bananas Or Darrell Be Eliminated?

 — The Challenge (@ChallengeMTV) March 29, 2017

-The showdown between Johnny Bananas and Darrell got quite a bit of hype from MTV both during and after the March 28 episode of The Challenge Invasion.
+The showdown between Johnny Bananas and Darrell also got quite a bit of hype from MTV both during and after the March 28 episode of The Challenge Invasion.
 Tuesday’s episode already had quite a bit of drama, with the six remaining competitors on the Champions team knowing they could only spare one male and female from the elimination round.

-The final faceoff between Johnny Bananas and Darrell came after the Underdogs won in Fallout, leaving CT and Camila with safety and the two successful male competitors to duke it out.
-Together the two have 10 wins between them, MTV noted.
+The final faceoff between Johnny Bananas and Darrell came after the Underdogs won in the “Fallout” challenge, leaving CT and Camila with safety and the two successful male competitors to duke it out.
+Together the two have 10 wins between them, MTV noted, but only one would remain in the competition after Tuesday.

 “I’ve gone up against some heavy hitters, but Darrell is the full package,” Bananas said (via MTV).

 “He’s very smart, he’s got a ton of stamina and he’s strong as a bull.
 This is gonna be my toughest test yet.”

 “It’s pretty evenly matched between me and Bananas, but I think I’m a little hungrier,” Darrell added.

 “He’s been doing these so much, you kind of lose that hunger.
 I’ve been gone for awhile, and I came back to compete and win.”

+While MTV hasn’t hinted whether Johnny Bananas or Darrell won on The Challenge Invasion, things didn’t look great for Johnny Bananas when the episode ended.
+The elimination round was called “Balls In” and required the competitors to sink shots into a barrel in the middle of a ring while their opponent could do anything they needed to keep it out.
+Darrell took the lead as the episode drew closer to the end, putting Johnny Bananas in a must-score situation in order to keep from being eliminated.

 [Featured Image by MTV]